Firmin-ESIREM/fpga-2d-filter/README.md

 That means you can straightforwardly add new filter matrixes to `filter.vhd`, or replace some existing ones.

+## Testing

+To test the filters, you can use the test bench (`tb_filter.vhd`) as a Vivado simulation source.

+In that file, depending on the filtering method you want to test, you should uncomment the relevant value for `filter_type_to_test` and comment out the others.

 ## ___________________
 This software has been designed by [Firmin Launay](mailto:Firmin_Launay@etu.u-bourgogne.fr), in 2024, as part of the Reconfigurable Architectures course at Polytech Dijon.